 5. COOKIES AND OTHER DATA COLLECTION TECHNOLOGY

-A cookie is a small text file that is sent to or accessed from your web browser or your computer’s hard drive.
-A cookie typically contains the name of the domain (internet location) from which the cookie originated, the lifetime" of the cookie (when it expires), and a randomly generated unique number or other similar identifier.
-A cookie may also contain information about your computer, such as user settings, browsing history and activities conducted while using the Services.
-A web beacon (also called a pixel tag or clear GIF) is a piece of computer code that enables us to monitor user activity and website traffic.
+A cookie is a small text file that is sent to or accessed from your web browser or your hard drive.
+A cookie typically contains the name of the domain (internet location) from which the cookie originated, the “lifetime” of the cookie (when it expires), and a randomly generated unique number or other similar identifier.
+A cookie may also contain information about your device, such as user settings, browsing history and activities conducted while using the Services.
+A web beacon (also called a pixel tag or clear GIF) is a piece of source code that enables us to monitor user activity and website traffic.
 To learn more about cookies and web beacons, visit www.allaboutcookies.org.

 6. CHOICES AND ACCESS

-Marketing Emails: If you do not wish to receive marketing-related emails from us, please click the unsubscribe link at the bottom of a marketing email, adjust the notification setting in your profile, or email us at firstname.lastname@example.org.
+Marketing Emails: If you do not wish to receive marketing-related emails from us, click the unsubscribe link at the bottom of a marketing email, adjust the notification setting in your profile, or email us at firstname.lastname@example.org.
 Note that even if we stop all marketing communications, you may still receive administrative, legal, and other important communications from us.

 Access Requests: You may request access to any of your Personal Information that you have previously provided to us through the Services.
 You may also request that we update, modify or delete your Personal Information that we have collected.
 Please contact us by email at email@example.com to exercise these rights.
 Please note that we cannot remove or modify your Personal Information from the databases of third parties to which we have disclosed your information prior to your opt-out or access request.
 Please contact those third parties directly.